moonlight-stream/moonlight-embedded/README.md

 * Ensure your machine and Raspberry Pi are on the same network
 * Turn on Shield Streaming in the GFE settings
-* Start Limelight-pi with -pair option
+* Start Limelight Pi with -pair option
 * Accept the pairing confirmation on your PC
-* Start Limelight-pi normally
+* Start Limelight Pi normally
 * Play games!

 ##Compile